uxumax/docker-wine-chrome-nodriver/README.md

 ```

 ### Wine issues
-If wine broken you can resinstall it this way
+If Wine broken you can resinstall it this way.
+Do not worry your browser profiles and nodriver scripts will NOT be deleted.
 ```bash
 ./debug/clear_wine_prefix.sh
 ```